huaminghuangtw/Second-Brain/Apple Notes/ParadoxesFallacies of Life.md

 - Make a habit of getting closer to your fears.
 Then take the leap (metaphorically!) - you may just find growth on the other side.

 ## Get Vulnerable to Become Strong
 - The stigma of vulnerability has been broken.
-It’s ok to admit we aren’t ok.
+It's ok to admit we aren't ok.
 - Strength comes from opening up to our vulnerabilities - embracing them, owning them, and growing through them.
 - Want to get strong?
 Get vulnerable first.

 ## Nothing is Certain
-- “The only certainty is that nothing is certain.” - Pliny the Elder
+- "The only certainty is that nothing is certain." - Pliny the Elder
 - Uncertainty and randomness are features, not bugs.
 Embrace them.
-- “It ain’t what you don’t know that gets you into trouble.
-It’s what you know for sure that just ain’t so.” - Mark Twain
+- "It ain't what you don't know that gets you into trouble.
+It's what you know for sure that just ain't so." - Mark Twain

 ## The Passion Paradox
 - In the early 1970s, Stanford psychology researcher Dr. Mark Lepper conducted a study with a group of young children that found those who had received a reward for completing a task experienced lower intrinsic motivation to perform that task in the future.